 They Zig we zag

 Throughout his career, Jensen worked to a philosophy of trying to be as pioneering as the limits of materials and technology available would allow – he defined it as “Different but not strange.”
 Jensen also designed hundreds of products outside of B&O, including the Jojo cable reel that are still recognisable as much copied archetypes today.
-His watches, made from high-spec titanium with simple faces and rubber or leather straps, remain bestsellers (indeed, Jensen designed a watch for B&O in the early 90s).
+His watches, made from high-spec titanium with simple faces and rubber or leather straps, remain bestsellers (indeed, Jensen's son, Timothy Jacob Jensen designed a watch for B&O in the early 90s after he took the reigns of the family business).
 All were made from his unique understanding of the designer's struggle.
 As Jensen once explained, “Constructing a fountain pen, writing a poem, producing a play or designing a locomotive, all demand the same components, the same ingredients: perspective, creativity, new ideas, understanding and first and foremost, the ability to rework, almost infinitely, over and over.
 That ‘over and over’ is for me the cruelest torture.”